Language: EN

 Try it online

-Finally, if we combine the previous code with what we saw in serial port communication, we can make a program that receives a digit from 0 to 9, and varies the intensity of the LED built into the board.
+Finally, if we combine the previous code with what we saw in serial communication, we can create a program that receives a digit from 0 to 9 and varies the intensity of the built-in LED on the board.

 const int analogOutPin = 11;